Iga Świątek: Charity work and philanthropy

-Since 2021 Świątek has been involved with The Great Orchestra of Christmas Charity.
-She has put up her winning racket from final of her first French Open, the racket ended up getting sold with the price of 131,300 zł, which outpriced the signed Champions League winning kit of Robert Lewandowski, money helped to fund new equipment for pediatric ENT, otolaryngology and head diagnostics.
-In 2022, while playing at the Australian Open, she put up another racket this time from final of Italian Open, but this time the offer, also included training with the buyer.
+Since 2021, Świątek has been involved with The Great Orchestra of Christmas Charity.
+She has put up her winning racket from the final of her first French Open, the racket ended up getting sold with the price of 131,300 zł, which outpriced the signed Champions League winning kit of Robert Lewandowski, money helped to fund new equipment for pediatric ENT, otolaryngology and head diagnostics.
+In 2022, while playing at the Australian Open, she put up another racket, this time from final of Italian Open, but this time the offer also included training with the buyer.
 Besides the racket Świątek also put her signed Tokyo Olympics 2020 kit, her signature cap and multiple tennis balls with autographs up for auction.
-Offer yet again was met with a lot of interest and in the end was sold for 189,100 zł, which was second best seller.
-Money would help to fund equipment for pediatric ophthalmology.
-In 2023, Świątek has put up her winning racket with which she won both US Open and French Open in 2022, besides the racket she also included double invitation to her first round match in Roland Garros 2023 and an opportunity to meet her in person behind the scenes after the match.
+The offer was yet again met with a lot of interest and in the end was sold for 189,100 zł, which was the second best seller.
+The money would help to fund equipment for pediatric ophthalmology.
+In 2023, Świątek put up her winning racket with which she won both US Open and French Open in 2022.
+Besides the racket, she also included a double invitation to her first-round match at the 2023 French Open and an opportunity to meet her in person behind the scenes after the match.
 The pass would also allow the winners of the auction to watch all matches on the said day for free.
-All proceeds would fund the medication for sepsis.
-Swiatek's offer was auctioned for 300,300 zł, making it the most expensive auction.
+All proceeds would go to funding medication for sepsis. Świątek's offer was auctioned for 300,300 zł, making it the most expensive auction.

 Świątek and her team have also been taking part in the Noble Gift project since 2020.
-It helps to provide families that have found themselves in difficult financial circumstances for reasons beyond their control during the Christmas period.
+It helps to provide families, which have found themselves in difficult financial circumstances for reasons beyond their control during the Christmas period.

 Świątek also took part in auction for SOS Children's Villages- Poland, putting up her autographed cap from Miami Open.
 In one of interviews the teacher from Świątek's elementary school in Raszyn revealed that after winning her second French Open title, she pledged to help upgrade the school's sports facilities, among which was a single tennis court.
 She also donated the shirt she wore in the final, tennis balls and her cap to the school, all signed for auction to raise money for one of the students who needed urgent and expensive medical treatment.

-In November 2021 Świątek was announced in line-up for Africa Cares Tennis Challenge tennis exhibition in Johannesburg, which was aimed to not only promote tennis in South Africa but was to be used as a vehicle in the fight against Gender-Based Violence through campaigns and activations leading up to the main event.
+In November 2021, Świątek was announced in line-up for Africa Cares Tennis Challenge tennis exhibition in Johannesburg, which was aimed to not only promote tennis in South Africa but was to be used as a vehicle in the fight against Gender-Based Violence through campaigns and activations leading up to the main event.
 Other players in the line-up included Simona Halep, Venus Williams, Sloane Stephens and Martina Hingis.
-On 30 November it was announced event was cancelled due to concerns regarding growing amount of cases of Covid-19 infections.
+On 30 November it was announced event was cancelled due to concerns regarding growing amount of cases of COVID-19 infections.